"You do a wonderful job when you speak. You are clear, passionate and extremely knowledgeable about very important

 Sara “‘makes the legalese understandable’ and demonstrates excellent interpersonal skills.
 She is experienced in both employment discrimination litigation and traditional labor relations.” ~ Chambers USA

-Sara Goldsmith Schwartz is the Founder, President and Managing Partner of Schwartz Hannum PC.
+Sara Goldsmith Schwartz is Founder and President of Schwartz Hannum PC.
 She began her legal career at the law firm of Ropes & Gray in Boston, after completing a federal court clerkship with The Honorable William Young in Boston.
 Sara’s practice includes the representation of employers with respect to employment discrimination claims in government agencies and courts throughout the United States, as well as counseling clients and representing them with respect to traditional labor law issues.
 Sara is particularly experienced in representing multi-state clients with respect to state-specific issues, and has extensive experience in representing independent schools, as well as businesses in the technology, financial services, private clubs, health care and staffing industries.